-The employment and further training condition of first-level graduates has been presented through two different elaborations: in addition to the traditional elaboration having three variables ("is working", "doesn't work and doesn't look for a job" and "doesn't work, but looks for a job"), which is useful to make comparisons with other kinds of analysed degree, also another subdivision into five variables has been reported ("works and is not attending a 2nd level degree course", "works and is attending a 2nd level degree course", "doesn't work and is attending a 2nd level degree course and is not looking for a job" and "doesn't work, is not attending a 2nd level degree course but is looking for a job").
+The employment and further training condition of first-level graduates has been presented through two different elaborations: in addition to the traditional elaboration having three variables ("is working", "doesn't work and doesn't look for a job" and "doesn't work, but looks for a job"), which is useful to make comparisons with other kinds of analysed degree, also another subdivision into five variables has been reported ("works and is not attending a 2nd level degree course", "works and is attending a 2nd level degree course", "doesn't work and is attending a 2nd level degree course", "doesn't work, is not attending a 2nd level degree course and is not looking for a job" and "doesn't work, is not attending a 2nd level degree course but is looking for a job").
 In this way prominence is given to the employment and training experiences made by graduates after the completion of studies.